dmcgits/dmcgits.github.io/mds/ACR103/week11_notes.md

     * Great for selecting and hue shifting (0 tolerance/pixel wand)
     * Disappears when scaled down. (work at double size)

-### What's a middle tone?
+#### What's a middle tone?
 Light and shadow have to appear on the surface.
 What does the middle of that spectrum look like?

-### Rough in the details
+#### Rough in the details if needed
-Paint a few of the smaller details as lines on another layer
+You can paint a few of the smaller details as lines on another layer if necessary.
+Don't get caught up.

 ## BIG TO SMALL